-Best NRI Trading Account in India: Despite the recent volatility and dull phase in Indian equity markets, the country’s long-term growth story remains intact.
+Best NRI Trading Account in India: Despite the recent volatility and dull phase in international equity markets, India’s long-term growth story remains intact.
 Indians staying overseas can take advantage of the high growth back home by investing in stocks and mutual funds in India.
 Indian stock brokers are also wooing NRIs with attractive services like Zero AMC NRI Demat Account, 3-in-1 NRI Trading Account and Low Brokerage NRI plans.
-NRIs need a trading account to invest in the stock market-listed companies in India.
+NRIs need a trading account to invest in stock market-listed companies in India.

 An NRI trading account is an investment account that allows Non-Resident Indians (NRIs) to invest/ trade in stocks, IPOs, bonds and mutual funds listed in NSE and BSE.
 A trading account is mandatory for NRIs looking to invest in the stock market listed companies in India.

 Other than a trading account, NRIs also need an NRI bank account and an NRI Demat account to trade in the Indian stock market.
 As per the government regulations, NRIs are only allowed to invest/trade in equity and currency derivatives, through Authorised Dealer Category I Bank.
 NRIs can’t invest in commodity derivatives.

 The trading account facilitates online investment in the stock market and is central to all the stock market transactions performed between a bank account, a Demat account, stock exchanges and the NRI investor.

 Note: A Demat account is not mandatory for NRIs to invest in mutual funds in India.